kiranio/Testing-In-Practice/README.md

 ```
 = WebDriver Update =
-See README inside /drivers folder
+See README inside /drivers folder and update the relative path in serenity properties

 Before we start
 =